scotchANDsolder/F21PoeticComputation/sensors.md

 - Map Function: https://www.arduino.cc/reference/en/language/functions/math/map/

 # Class Activity
-- Create a circuit and write a corresponding program that uses connectes a sensor to a servo.
+- Create a circuit and write a corresponding program that connectes a sensor to a servo.
 In other words, have your servo react to your sensor data.